Infragistics/demo-apps/angular/openfin-stock-app/README.md

 - open **VS Code** as administrator
 - open the folder that contains this repository, e.g. `C:\Github\openfin-stock-app`
 - select **Terminal** - **New Terminal** menu item
-- run this command to install required packages and Ignite UI for React packages from npm website
+- run this command to install required packages and Ignite UI for Angular packages from npm website

 ```
 npm install